-- Continued implementation of a funding formula that provides fiscal incentive for juvenile courts that deliver EBPs and disposition alternatives. - Increased partnership through the ongoing efforts of a joint oversight committee that is focused on using data to assess the implementation of the funding formula. - The addition of promising programs that have been approved through the established approval protocols. - It is clear the COVID-19 pandemic has affected the implementation of services in the juvenile courts.
-This is evident by the sharp reduction of services provided this past fiscal year (2021).
+- Continued implementation of a funding formula that provides fiscal incentive for juvenile courts that deliver EBPs and disposition alternatives. - Increased partnership through the ongoing efforts of a joint oversight committee that is focused on using data to assess the implementation of the funding formula. - The addition of promising programs that have been approved through the Community Juvenile Accountability Act (CJAA) Advisory Committee's established approval protocols. - It is clear the COVID-19 pandemic has affected the implementation of services in the juvenile courts.
+This is evident by the continued reduction of services provided this past fiscal year (2022).

 These highlights indicate the state's investment in and partnership with the juvenile courts and their programs.
-The shift to block grant funding continues to reinforce positive outcomes, which suggest that probation and the use of disposition alternatives and EBPs continue to reduce juvenile offender risk to our communities.
+The shift to block grant funding continues to reinforce positive outcomes, which suggests that probation and the use of disposition alternatives and EBPs continue to reduce juvenile offender risk to our communities.
 This contributes to a healthier and safer Washington State.